Christian Yelich Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in the league.
+- The Diamondbacks pitching staff ranks 12th in MLB with a collective 9.1 strikeouts per nine innings.

-- Kelly (0-1) gets the start for the Diamondbacks, his third of the season.
+- Jameson gets the call to start for the Diamondbacks, his first this season.

-- The righty last pitched on Friday against the Los Angeles Dodgers, when he tossed 5 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.